More on bad breath (halitosis)

 Dear Evil Breath,

-- Various foods, such as garlic and onions, whose aromatic substances are absorbed into the bloodstream and exhaled through the lungs as smelly breath odors (so, the odors that can emanate from the stomach via a burp are fleeting and not considered the true source of most bad breath problems).
-Experiment with avoiding these foods to determine whether they’re the culprits behind your bad breath.
+- Various foods, such as garlic and onions, are absorbed into the bloodstream after digestion and can enter the lungs from there, which may result in smelly breath odors when exhaling.
+This is different from odors from burps, which come from the stomach and are usually fleeting.
+If this sounds like it rings true for you, you might consider experimenting with avoiding these foods to determine whether they’re the culprits behind your bad breath.

-- Tobacco use can result in short-term, foul mouth odors.
-Smoking not only causes your mouth to smell of cigarettes and smoke, but it also can dry out the oral mucosa, causing stinky breath.
-Your best bet is to quit smoking.
-Columbia students can reach out to Tobacco Cessation for help.
+- Tobacco use may result in short-term, foul mouth odors.
+Smoking or chewing tobacco not only causes your mouth to smell of tobacco, but it also can dry out the oral lining, causing stinky breath.
+If you’re a current smoker or tobacco user, quitting may improve your breath and overall health.